Sumanjit092/Sumanjit092/README.md

 A Microsoft Certified: Identity & Access Administrator Associate & Cloud Engineer in India

 My primary work areas are Microsoft Azure Active Directory, Microsoft Intune & Azure AD Connect.
 Strongly focus on Cloud Infra Security.
-I started working in IT few years ago in 2018.
+I started working in IT in the year 2018 and still learning lot of new things.
+I have worked with few reputated organization like CapGemini, TCS, Infosys and now, I am working at Thomson Reuters Incorporation as Microsoft Endpoint Security Engineer.

 </td><td valign="top" width="25%">